-Under the leadership of Collegiate Studies, the DCIE offers the Bachelor of General Studies (BGS) degree program, which provides a solid and rigorous, interdisciplinary academic experience for adult students.
+Under the leadership of Collegiate Studies, the College of Arts and Sciences offers the Bachelor of General Studies (BGS) degree program through the DCIE, which provides a solid and rigorous, interdisciplinary academic experience for adult students.
 It is designed specifically for adults who have previously attended college but have not yet completed their undergraduate degrees, as well as for those who have never had the opportunity to pursue post-secondary studies.
 Admitted students may attend in either a part-time of full-time status.
 Prospective students are eligible for admission if graduated from high school at least four years ago, have not attended the University of Miami during the past calendar year, have a minimum of 2.2 grade-point average on previous college work, and are U.S. citizens or permanent residents.
 Students must be pursuing first undergraduate degree.

 The BGS curriculum allows an individual the flexibility to design an area of concentration to enhance professional or personal goals.
 Designed to strengthen critical thinking and writing skills of the students, each course is taught by University of Miami faculty who are committed to the adult student.

 Advisors offer personalized attention in career exploration and academic advising and discuss educational alternatives with potential students.
 Every effort is made to ensure that the process - from admission to registration - is efficient, convenient, and flexible.
 Students may complete their degree by attending online and on-campus courses.

 To underscore its commitment to the adults in our community, the University offers a special tuition to students in the Bachelor of General Studies program which enables the adult, part-time student to pursue this degree at an affordable tuition rate.

 The admission process takes into consideration that one’s grade-point average, while significant, is only one factor in determining an applicant’s qualification for acceptance.
-Therefore, an advising session with an advisor from DCIE will be scheduled to supplement the information you provide on the BGS application form, which may also be obtained by calling Collegiate Studies at 305-284-4000.
+Therefore, an advising session with an enrollment advisor from DCIE will be scheduled, by calling Collegiate Studies at 305-284-4000, to supplement the information you provide on the BGS application form.

 Requirements for Graduation